 Life on this colorful island is laid-back and quirky.

-Brightly colored houses line the newly paved streets, Coconut Lady shouts at passers-by to buy her natural coconut water, and loose chickens skirt across the street at random.
+Brightly colored houses line the newly paved streets, Coconut Lady shouts at passersby to buy her natural coconut water, and loose chickens skirt across the streets at random.

 The primary mode of transportation on the island is the golf cart, making you feel like the mayor every time you drive through town because everyone waves at you.
 Seeing 3-foot iguanas on the commute is normal, too.